keerthiprakashr/mynotes/azure-active-directory/aad.md

 # 1. Azure Active Directory: App Developer perspective

 There is an overwhelming amount of information available on the Azure Active Directory(Azure AD/AAD).
 App developers often get lost in the ocean of documents and references.

-Here, I am documenting knowledge of Azure AD required for application developers and Software Architects.
+Here, I have attempted to put together information on Azure AD required for application developers and Software Architects.

 # 2. Azure AD Big Picture